 Physiological mechanisms for the conversion of hemoglobin to methemoglobin

-If left unchecked, these oxidative molecular changes can affect function and ultimately cause cell breakdown and injury.
+If left unchecked, these oxidative molecular changes can affect the function and cause cell breakdown and injury.

-The conversion of iron from the ferrous to the ferric state represents the loss of an electron, that is, it is an oxidative process.
+The conversion of iron from the ferrous to the ferric state represents the loss of an electron; it is an oxidative process.

 Red blood cells and their contents (including hemoglobin) are considered particularly susceptible to this oxidative stress due to the relatively high concentration of oxygen present and the resulting production of oxygen free radicals.

-In this chemical state of hemoglobin, the deoxygenated iron of the divalent state (Fe 2+) of heme, loses an electron and oxidizes to form the trivalent form of hemoglobin, ferrous irons (Fe 3+).
+In this chemical state of hemoglobin, the deoxygenated iron of the divalent state (Fe 2+) of heme loses an electron.
+It oxidizes to form the trivalent form of hemoglobin, ferrous irons (Fe 3+).

-Methemoglobin irons are unable to reversibly bind oxygen.
-Furthermore, the iron oxygen affinity of any remaining globin in the hemoglobin tetramer is increased.
+Methemoglobin irons are unable to bind oxygen reversibly.
+Furthermore, the iron oxygen affinity of any remaining globin in the hemoglobin tetramer increases.

-The only difference between hemoglobin and methemoglobin is that one or more of the four iron atoms in the methemoglobin molecule are in the ferric state (Fe 3+) rather than the ferrous state (Fe 2+) and therefore they are unable to bind to oxygen.
+The only difference between hemoglobin and methemoglobin is that one or more of the four iron atoms in the methemoglobin molecule is in the ferric state (Fe 3+) rather than the ferrous state (Fe 2+).
+Therefore they are unable to bind to oxygen.

 It has been estimated that about 3% of hemoglobin is converted to methemoglobin daily by these two oxidative mechanisms.